The Schengen cooperation

 Moving freely is the guiding principle

 All persons legally present in the Schengen zone can move about freely without having to show passports when crossing internal frontiers.
 It applies to those with residence permits and visas in a Schengen country and those who do not need visas.
 The traveler must be able to show their passport or identity card where the nationality is clear.
-This applies for EU citizens.
+The identity card applies for EU citizens.
 Asylum seekers can not move about freely between the countries.

 Internal frontiers are defined as the national boundaries between the countries taking part in Schengen, together with airports and seaports in the case of traffic to and from a Schengen country.
 You can cross the internal frontiers wherever and whenever you like without having to undergo personal checks.